-Providers should consider and record in the Participant's MSP how the Participant will be serviced after transitioning back to standard servicing, once the MSP and service channel restrictions have been lifted.
-Consideration should be given to what ongoing measures will be implemented to encourage improved behaviour by the Participant.
+Providers should consider how the Participant will be serviced when the MSP and service channel restrictions have been lifted and they return to standard servicing.
+Providers should record in the Participant's MSP the ongoing measures that will be implemented to encourage improved behaviour by the Participant.

-5.5.2.
+5.5.3.
 Transfers between Providers when a Participant has a Serious Incident and/or Reactive MSP